MiningDAO/DeMine/test/TestCases.md

  - [x] set custodian, recipient should be updated
  - [x] set payment from non owner should fail
  - [x] set payment, payment info should be updated
     - check isPaymentSupported()

 DeMineAgent Redeem Action
  - [x] with array length not match, should fail
- - [x] with non token issuer, should fail
+ - [x] with non pool owner, should fail
+ - [x] with insufficient supply, should fail
  - [x] with unsupported payment method, should fail
- - [x] with amount larger than total locked, should fail
  - [x] with payment failed, should fail
  - [x] with correct ids and amounts
     - token stats should be updated(tokenInfo covered)